Skip to main content

 • Environmental issues are major issues that affect not only our Group’s business but also the lives and businesses of our stakeholders.

-• In order to address the issue of climate change, we aim to reduce total CO2 emissions by promoting “energy saving,” “low-carbon business,” and “shift to renewable energy” in buildings developed by our Group.
+• To address climate change issues, we will work to reduce total CO2 emissions by promoting energy conservation, low-carbon businesses, and a shift to renewable energy in the properties developed by the Group.

 Risks Opportunities